 SuppressibleSpellcheckingStrategy to make spell checking suppressible.
 The implementation overrides

 isSuppressedFor() to check if a spell check warning is suppressed for the passed element and overriding

 getSuppressActions() to add quick fix actions that suppress warnings.

-Some custom languages may have a distinct set of words or key identifiers.
-Custom languages can provide these words in additional dictionaries by inheriting from BundledDictionaryProvider.
+Some custom languages may have a distinct fixed set of words or key identifiers.
+These words can be provided in additional dictionaries from BundledDictionaryProvider.
 Implement

-getBundledDictionaries() to return paths to the word dictionaries and register it with the
+getBundledDictionaries() to return paths to the word dictionaries (*.dic files) and register it with the

 com.intellij.spellchecker.bundledDictionaryProvider extension point.